billstclair/wp-emember-auth/readme.txt

 The auto-created member account has no associated password, so if the user wants to change her "Account Settings", she'll have to go through the "forgot password" rigamarole to create one.
 But you may want to disable direct SMF login.
 See below for one way to do that.

 Configuration is via new variables in the SMF [font=courier]Settings.php[/font] file.
 Most of these duplicate information that is already in the WordPress [font=courier]wp-config.php[/font] file.
-All parameter values must be copied verbatim, or it won't work.
+All parameter values must be copied verbatim, or it won't work (you may need to scroll the code block below see its end).

+[code]
-[font=courier]# Copy these values from your wp-config.php.
+# Copy these values from your wp-config.php.
 Do NOT use them as is!
 $wpea_db_server = 'localhost';          # DB_HOST
 $wpea_db_name = 'wp';                   # DB_NAME
 $wpea_db_user = 'root';                 # DB_USER